Tidal works and prescribed tidal works

 An application for owner's consent may also require:

-- Preparation of a Water Allocation area (PDF, 450KB)—which identifies the area of State land which may be used for certain tidal works.
+- Preparation of a Water Allocation area —which identifies the area of State land which may be used for certain tidal works.

 State Development Assessment Provisions

 Assessable development that affect State interests are assessed by the State Assessment and Referral Agency.

 These works must comply with State Development Assessment Provisions (State Code 8: Coastal development and tidal works).

 Further information on how to comply with State Code 8 is contained in Guideline: State Development Assessment Provisions State Code 8: Coastal development and tidal works .

 Prescribed tidal works must comply with the Code for assessable development that is prescribed tidal works which is contained in Schedule 3 of the Coastal Protection and Management Regulation 2017.

 For information on local government application requirements and fees for prescribed tidal works contact your local government.